Domains¶

 Duplicate¶

-This option will allow to duplicate in database the template while keeping the original template disk.
+This option allows you to duplicate in database the template while keeping the original template disk.

 - You want to share template within other categories.
-You can then assign the duplicated template to another user in another category and apply sharing permissions to this new one while keeping the old one sharings.
+You can duplicate the template and assign it to another user in another category with separate sharing permissions for the new copy while maintaining the original version

 Delete¶